AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### MAGENTO_CLI_COMMAND_PATH

-Path to the Magento CLI command entry point.
+Path to the CLI command entry point.

 Default: `dev/tests/acceptance/utils/command.php`.
 It points to `MAGENTO_BASE_URL` + `dev/tests/acceptance/utils/command.php`

 Modify the default value:

--  for non-default Magento installation
+-  for non-default Adobe Commerce or Magento Open Source installation
 -  when using a subdirectory in the `MAGENTO_BASE_URL`

 Example: `dev/tests/acceptance/utils/command.php`